mylesagray/blog/content/cv/index.md

 #### Hosted Platforms Engineer (08/2014 - 10/2016)

-I worked in the Hosted Platforms division, a small team where we stood up, operationalised and handed over dedicated infrastructures and cloud platforms for our MSP customers.
+Worked in the Hosted Platforms division, a small team where we stood up, operationalised and handed over dedicated infrastructures and cloud platforms for our MSP customers.

 Scripting, automation through PowerShell and PowerCLI, AWS lambda and public cloud services all part of the gig.

-Work daily with EMC SANs, Cisco IOS and Nexus switching, blade chassis and whole VMware SDDC suite (NSX, vCloud Director, ESXi, vCenter, VSAN) as well as partner solutions (Zerto, Veeam, et al.)
+Work daily with EMC SANs, Cisco IOS and Nexus switching, blade chassis and whole VMware SDDC suite (NSX, vCloud Director, ESXi, vCenter, vSAN) as well as partner solutions (Zerto, Veeam, et al.)

 Responsible for Novosco "STC" (Single Tenant Cloud) - A new scale-out bare metal IaaS platform based on vSAN - design, implementation, operational handovers and financial modelling under my remit.
 [More info here.](/series/multi-tenant-iaas-networking/)